 - It’s OK to be Different.
 There isn’t a one size fits all approach to running.
 In text books there is this idolised mid foot strike with a cadence of 180 foot strikes per minute.
 In the real world there is huge variation in what works and you only need to watch an elite running race to see diversity at the highest level.
 That said, knowing how you run gives you knowledge to make changes should you wish to.
 Do you know your running style?

 - Everyone Wants to Avoid Injuries.
 Once you get the running bug the only thing that can stop you is injury.
 But how do you do that.
 Most runners know about stretching after runs, not increasing the frequency or distance of runs too quickly and doing some strength and conditioning exercises.
 But how do you know how much is too much?
 How do you know if running form changes over time?
 These questions (and many more) have historically been hard to answer and often a runner finds out what too much looks like when they have an injury.

 We’ve been working on NURVV Run for more than three years with the aim of providing runners of all abilities with a better understanding of how they run.
 NURVV Run gives insights into cadence, stride length and pronation based on real life running and it works on the treadmill, track or road.
 Not only does it capture thousands of bits of data per second but it analyses it to give real time coaching.

-We’re excited to have a product that provides solutions to so many of the questions that are continual asked at community runs.
-The great news is that we’re entering a new age of knowing - not guessing - and we can’t wait to continue meeting up with run communities across the world to show how improvements to run technique can make them better, less injury prone runners.
+We’re excited to have a product that provides solutions to so many of the questions that are continually asked at community runs.
+The great news is that we’re entering a new age of knowing - not guessing - and we can’t wait to continue meeting up with run communities across the world to show how improvements to run technique can make them better, less injury-prone runners.